7 Digital Process Automation Benefits for Insurance Companies

 The insurance industry is data-intensive, requiring organization, streamlined workflows, and very deliberate software architectures.
 If you're wondering about the benefits of digital process automation for insurance companies, let's dive in.

-Digital Process Automation and “Industry 4.0”
+7 Benefits of Digital Process Automation and “Industry 4.0”

 It wasn't too long ago when experts were talking excitedly about companies using new methods of data collection to provide business insights.
 The cloud was the collective frontier and companies were scrambling to use data center and data aggregation tools for business intelligence.
 Since then, the idea of process automation has emerged, too.